richardvan/richardvan.github.io/pages/about.md

 During his time at IGT, he took night classes at the local university to earn his MBA.
 The MBA has served him to better understand corporate culture and the financial side of life.

-In 2014 he gracefully quit his job and did some long-term traveling to learn more about the world and himself, he traveled through over twenty [countries](http://richardvan.com/pages/travel.html) for six months.

-In 2015 he and his friend bootstrapped their own startup idea that focused on Nightlife Events Planning called [SinPal](http://richardvan.com/pages/startup.html).
-The idea didn't gain the traction they aimed for but they both learned a lot from the experience.

 Outside of his professional career, he also has work experience in both customer service  and construction projects.
 His first job as a teenager was a dishwasher for the family restaurant business where he learned to work as a cashier, bus boy, and waiter;  From time to time, he finds himself working with his father on a construction projects centering around renovations of commercial and residential properties.

-Leisurely he enjoys reading, exercising, cooking, walking his dog, watching sports, snowboarding/skiing, scuba diving, tinkering with the [arduino](https://www.arduino.cc/), and listening to music.
+Leisurely he enjoys coding, reading, exercising, cooking, walking his dog, watching sports, snowboarding/skiing, scuba diving, tinkering with the [arduino](https://www.arduino.cc/), and listening to music.

 He currently lives in Las Vegas and enjoys being around family, friends, and his dogs.